okla/URLWatcher/README.md

 # URLWatcher
-Lightweight URL contents watcher using Swift AsyncStream
+URL extension to watch its contents using Swift AsyncStream

 ## Installation
 Add URLWatcher.swift to your project